Goodwill stores are bucking trend ; thriving in today’s economy, with bargains, social purpose

 Goodwill collects about six billion pounds of goods per year, nationally.

-“Three to four percent of our retail is from donations,” Hiemstra said.
+“Last year alone, the Greater Cincinnati community donated 47,722,500 pounds of household goods to Ohio Valley Goodwill,” Hiemstra said.
 “In a great economy, we’ll get great donations.
 But when the economy slows, the donations may slow but we’ll see more customers.
-We’re here to create donations and shopping opportunities.
+We’re here to collect donations and create shopping opportunities that fuel our programs and services.

 “Our customer demos are Walmart and Target.”